Associate in Science (Academic Transfer)

 The Academic Division at Southern Union State Community College offers the Associate in Science (A.S.) and Associate in Applied Science (A.A.S.) degrees.
 Students may also earn Certificates in some curriculum areas.
-Academic Division departments include Business, Child Development, Fine Arts, Language Arts, Mathematics, Science and Social Science, Wellness, including Health and Physical Education, and Therapeutic Massage.
-The SUSCC Learning Resource Centers are also part of the Academic Division.
+Academic Division departments include Business, Child Development, Fine Arts, Language Arts, Mathematics, Science and Social Sciences.

-Since the College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, the College’s academic courses, dependent upon an individual’s program of study, are transferable to other colleges and universities.
-All academic courses are taught by fully qualified instructors with a low student to teacher ratio.
+Since Southern Union is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, the College’s academic courses, dependent upon an individual’s program of study, are transferable to other colleges and universities.
+All academic courses are taught by fully qualified instructors with a low student-to-teacher ratio.

 Associate in Science